 - In-demand skill sets: Based on employer and MBA alumni feedback, the revised program will focus on specific skill sets most in-demand in the current business environment: leadership, analytics, communication, and negotiation.

 WMU Haworth will host a virtual information session for those interested in the MBA program on June 10 at noon.
 Register now to reserve your spot.

 “Working professionals who decide to get their MBA part-time have the desire to enhance their business knowledge while still being able to work and fulfill their family responsibilities,” says Dr. Steve Newell, associate dean of graduate programs and operations.
 “Based on this, WMU Haworth has designed a flexible program that emphasizes specific knowledge and skill sets that organizations expect their managers to possess.
 Our MBA students will be able to directly apply what they are learning in their courses to their current job and use the growth in their skill sets to advance in their careers.”

 MBA faculty have been piloting the new HyFlex course formats this past year, and students are providing positive feedback.

-“I took my Global Business course synchronously online, which was flexible for my schedule,” said Sanjana Ghosh, who is close to completing her degree.
+“I took my Global Business course synchronously online, which was flexible for my schedule,” said Sanjana Ghosh, who recently completed her degree.
 “My professor and MBA advisor were very attentive and considerate to make the process easier for all students, synchronous or in-person.
 They ensured that both synchronous and in-person students could effectively share their perspectives with each other, making the groups feel connected.”

 That sense of connection is important, as the WMU Haworth MBA program has long been known for fostering opportunities for networking that benefit students as they work to accelerate their careers and seek out opportunities for professional advancement.